giordano-lucas/movie-recommender/README.md

 Do include your own ratings in your final submission so we can check your answers against those provided in your report.

+**Important: Edit the `data/personal.csv` file using your IDE/editor.
+Do not use applications such as Microsoft Excel, as there is the risk of changing the commas (,) to semicolons (;).**

 # Usage

 ## Compute similarity predictions